sabitovvt/vscode-favorites-panel/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.2.0
+## 0.3.0

+- Change the icon of the extension in marketplace.
+- Change the icon of the extension on the panel.
-- Added the ability to open files outside the project (added the "external" argument to the "openFile" command).
+- Added the ability to run arbitrary VS Code commands or extensions

-### 0.1.0

-Initial release